Adobe ColdFusion - Authorization Bypass (CVE-2023-38205)

 CrowdSec has been tracking this vulnerability and its exploits since 15th of December 2023.

 Data from the CrowdSec community indicates that exploitation of CVE-2023-38205 is highly selective and intelligence-driven.
 Threat actors use advanced reconnaissance and carefully choose their targets, often as part of sophisticated campaigns or advanced persistent threat operations.
-In addition, according to the CrowdSec network, attack volume against CVE-2023-38205 has dipped slightly compared to the previous week.
-Although still commonly targeted, the decline suggests a cooling-off period.
-Long-term relevance remains, but attention is waning.
+Additionally, according to week-over-week analysis by CrowdSec, exploitation of CVE-2023-38205 is surging.
+Attack volumes are spiking well above historical norms, indicating widespread and escalating interest from threat actors.
+CVE-2023-38205 is currently experiencing high visibility and active exploitation across the internet.

 Attackers attempting to exploit this vulnerability typically probe for exposed administration endpoints within ColdFusion deployments.